xeolabs/xeometry/README.md

 viewer.rotateLookX(10);
 ````

-### Zooming the camera
+### Zooming

 You can zoom the camera incrementally, which varies the distance of ````eye```` from ````look````:
 ````javascript
 viewer.zoom(12.3);
 ````

-### Controlling camera projection
+### Projections

-You can switch the camera between perspective and orthographic projections.
+You can switch the camera between perspective and orthographic projection at any time.

 Switch camera to orthographic projection:
 ````javascript